-According to director Rian Johnson, Noah Segan (Kid Blue) took a number of classes to learn how to spin his GAT gun around his finger.
-Johnson told Entertainment Weekly that he filmed numerous takes of Segan spinning the 8-lb gun, but ended up using the one take where he accidentally flubbed and nearly dropped it, because Johnson thought it was funny.
+According to director Rian Johnson, Noah Segan (Kid Blue) took several classes to learn how to spin his GAT gun around his finger.
+Johnson told Entertainment Weekly that he filmed numerous takes of Segan spinning the eight pound gun, but ended up using the one take where he accidentally flubbed and nearly dropped it, because Johnson thought it was funny.

-A diner was built in the small town of Thibodaux, LA (about an hour west of New Orleans) where all of the diner interior/exterior scenes were shot.
+A diner was built in the small town of Thibodaux, Louisiana (sixty miles west of New Orleans), where all of the diner interior/exterior scenes were shot.
 Locals saw the diner set and kept asking the film crew on when the new diner was going to open.
 Director Rian Johnson was later told that the diner set was still standing after Hurricane Isaac moved through in September 2012.

-The incredibly large "Gat" pistols are actual production firearms, and not just a prop created for the film.
-It is a Magnum Research BFR (Big Frame Revolver) chambered in .45-70 Government, a rifle round originally adopted by the U.S. military in 1873.
+The incredibly large "GAT" pistols are actual production firearms, and not just a prop created for the film.
+It is a Magnum Research BFR (Big Frame Revolver) chambered in .45-.70 caliber Government, a rifle round originally adopted by the U.S. military in 1873.
 The BFR weighs roughly 4.5 pounds.